enkyuan/enkyuan/README.md

 ### About

 Currently majoring in Computer Science at UT Dallas.
-My primary focuses (as of late) -- learning system design, higher order mathematics, and covering theoretical CS concepts.
+My primary focuses (as of late) -- learning system design, higher order mathematics, and covering complex CS concepts.

 ### GitHub Stats